AlexMcD0/HKT/README.md

 Hi everyone!

-This is a keyboard I made with inspiration from the Bakeneko and Class80.
+This is a keyboard I made with inspiration from the Bakeneko, Snake, and Class80.

 I'm making it out of PLA and it's works great so far.
 (First manufacture still in progress.)